Akash-Vijay/Linux-Essentials/README.md

 List of all essential linux commands.
 The 20% you need to know. <br>
 All commands in this repo are categorized based on their functionality.
 <br><br>
 **Note:** This repo is not the ultimate guide to master linux, but it can be considered as a good reference for learning.
 It contains all the essential commands needed to work with a linux system.
+For further information on each command, use the **'man'** utility.

 <br>